 The SFVAMC is one of three primary teaching sites for the UCSF Pulmonary and Critical Care Medicine Fellowship.

 Each month, we have two fellows rotating with us on either the Pulmonary or ICU rotations.
-Dr. James Frank is the Pulmonary Fellowship Program Director at UCSF and VA Site Director Dr. Neil Trivedi.
+Dr. James Frank is the Pulmonary Fellowship Program Director at UCSF and the VA Site Director is Dr. Neil Trivedi.

 Our faculty have broad interests and have demonstrated innovation in the following areas: